sebastian-dv/CSE-151A-Project/README.md

 df['sex'].replace('female', 0, inplace=True)
 df['sex'].replace('male', 1, inplace=True)
 ```
-  For nonbinary features, we applied the [OneHotEncoder()](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=89lDyDJ4QAdB&line=4&uniqifier=1) function to get them in a binary format.
+  For nonbinary features, we applied the ‘’‘OneHotEncoder()’‘’ function to get them in a binary format.
 The column 32 was dropped because it is the nan value from race.
   ```
 ohe = OneHotEncoder()
 list1 = ['dzgroup', 'race', 'ca']